 Much of it is whitewashed, though there are more splashes of colour than you’ll find at nearby Pyrgos.

 So put on your walking shoes and join us on a virtual tour of Emporio.
 You might enjoy it as much as I did, and even wish to stay there.
-This would be an amazing experience, as Emporio has some of the most unusual places to stay in Santorini, in a cave house in a castle, no less.
+This would be an amazing experience, as Emporio has some of the most unusual places to stay in Santorini, including in a cave house in a castle, no less.

 Emporio Santorini – An Introduction